apache/ozone/hadoop-hdds/docs/content/design/leader-execution/leader-execution.md

 1. orchestrate the execution flow
 2. granular locking
 3. execution of request
-4. validate om state
+4. validate om state like upgrade
 5. update metrics and return response
 6. handle client replay of request
-7. leader side index generation
+7. managed index generation (remove dependency with ratis index for objectId)

 ### Executor
 This prepares context for execution, process the request, communicate to all nodes for db changes via ratis and clearing up any cache.